wbur/spreadsheet-to-polly-to-megaphone-demo/README.md

 ## Bonus for Shopping

 Also included is `get_polly_mp3s.py` which is a quick and dirty way to create MP3s from text via Polly and S3.
+We found it extremely useful for spot checking your template, before you pull the trigger on, say, creating 351 unique pre-rolls.

 ## Good Luck!